An official website of the United States government

 Cheatham Annex Community Involvement Plan

 A Community Involvement Plan (CIP) is a site-specific strategy to enable meaningful community involvement throughout the restoration and cleanup process at CAX.
 The CIP was developed to comply with USEPA, Department of Defense, Navy, and Federal Registration Requirements and incorporated input from the public, through surveys and interviews, on how the public would like to be involved in the Comprehensive Environmental Response, Compensation, and Liability Act process.
 Updates to the CIP are generally conducted every five years.
-The CIP update began in 2019 and is anticipated to be finalized in 2020.
+The CIP update began in 2019 and was finalized in 2021.

 About the Restoration Advisory Board